georgesnape01/georgesnape01/README.md

 ## About Me 🚀

 - 🎓 **First-Class BSc in Mathematics** from a Russell Group university.
-- 🧠 **Distinction in MSc Data Science** from a Russell Group university.
+- 🧠 **Distinction in MSc Data Science** also from a Russell Group university.
-- 📊 My MSc dissertation focused on **predicting CBT outcomes** using machine learning techniques, and I'm thrilled to share that it’s on the way to being published!
+- 📊 My MSc dissertation focused on **predicting CBT outcomes** using machine learning techniques and I'm thrilled to share that it’s on the way to being published!
-- 💻 Passionate about using data to solve complex healthcare problems, particularly in mental health.
+- 💻 Passionate about learning and using data to solve complex problems.

 ## My Portfolio 📁

-Check out my [Portfolio Guide](#) that walks through all the projects I've completed, from machine learning experiments to web development.
+Check out my [Portfolio Guide](#) that walks through all the projects I've completed, from machine learning experiments to natural language processing.

 ## Projects & Skills 🌟

 Here are some of the tools and technologies I’ve worked with:

 - **Programming Languages:** Python, R
-- **Libraries/Frameworks:** BERT, GPT, Optuna, Scikit-learn, XGBoost, LightGBM
+- **Libraries/Frameworks:** Hugging Face, Keras, Scikit-learn
-- **Techniques:** Multilabel classification, time series analysis, feature engineering, NLP
+- **Tools:** Power BI, Excel, LaTeX

 ## Let's Connect! 🤝